tapunict/System-Stats-By-Keylogger/README.md

 Additionally, this project was created as an exam project, to test and practice the following skills:
 * Knowledge of Docker
-* Knowledge of Data Ingestion and Logstash
+* Knowledge of Data Ingestion via Logstash
-* Knowledge of Data Streaming and Kafka
+* Knowledge of Data Streaming via Kafka
-* Knowledge of Data Processing and Spark
+* Knowledge of Data Processing via Spark
-* Knowledge of Data Storage and ElasticSearch
+* Knowledge of Data Storage via ElasticSearch
-* Knowledge of Data Visualization and Kibana
+* Knowledge of Data Visualization via Kibana
-* Knowledge of Jupyter Notebook
+* Knowledge of Jupyter Notebook (for the presentation)
 * Good coding skills (legible, reliable, etc.)

 ## Demo